regular-life/Codeforces-CLI-Tool/README.md

 I would also like to thank the Codeforces platform and the developer community.

 Feel free to contribute, report issues, or suggest new features.
 Happy coding!

+## License:
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+When distributing this software, you must provide the source code and comply with the terms of the GPL license.
+If you make modifications to the code, document those changes.

+For more details, please refer to the [full text of the GPL license](https://www.gnu.org/licenses/gpl-3.0.html).

 ---